garywill/multi-subs-yt/README.md

    Not a big deal.
 Still a little annoying right?
 Yes I feel the same.
 If you have idea, help solve it.
 2. Youtube's machine translation is not good enough.
 Welcome discussion if you know better API (open an issue on Github).

+## License

+If you want a license to use this code, feel free to talk about it (open an issue).